adunning/dissertation/5-reading-alexander.md

 <!--Check what Nigel Morgan, Gothic MSS 2:130 has to say. -->

 The word 'simplicis' in the third verse is glossed 'claustralis',^['Simplex uocatur claustralis; dicitur et simplex qui sine plica duplicitatis est.'] implying that he was a monk or regular canon [one wonders whether he could be connected to a 'magister Galfridus de Stanrewik' mentioned as owing rent to the house in 1240: @ross:1964cartulary, no. 614].
 A recent catalogue suggests that the book could have originated at either Cirencester or Malmesbury [@binski:2011western, p.
 106]; Cirencester seems most likely, as this is the only known location where all the works the text uses were available [@mcdonough:2005cambridge, p.
 792n41].
 It certainly belonged to Cirencester in a later period; at the top of fol.
-3r, one can make out (with the help of an ultraviolet light) the erased word 'Cyrencestris'.
+3r, one can make out, with the help of an ultraviolet light, the erased word 'Cyrencestris' (below this is an inscription in a humanist hand beginning 'De', also expunged).
 The form matches a later style of *ex libris* found in a manuscript of Alexander's commentary on the Psalms (now Oxford, Bodleian Library, MS Bodley 284) dating to the late thirteenth or fourteenth century.

 71v, Epistle at the end of the proem to book two: